 Keep Borrowing Costs Low

-Need to borrow to cover your remodeling costs?
-Your credit score will be a key factor in determining the interest rate on any loan, so make sure to pay your bills on time in the months leading up to your remodel.
+If you need to borrow to cover your remodeling costs, your credit score will be a key factor in determining the interest rate on any loan.
+So make sure to pay your bills on time in the months leading up to your remodel.
 This will help you secure the lowest interest rates possible.
-And if you don’t have the money to do repairs, consider government sponsored home improvement grants.
+And if you don’t have the money to do repairs, consider government-sponsored home improvement grants.
 You may be eligible for financial assistance based on your location, income, and the projects you plan to complete.